Published on: 22/07/2024 · Last updated on: 25/06/2026

 Save the presentation with a descriptive file name

 Why?
+Use a clear, descriptive file name so students can quickly identify the content.
 When accessing a document, the first thing encountered is the file name.
 A unique, descriptive file name helps individuals understand the general topic of a document.

 How?
 To change this on PowerPoint click ‘File > Info > edit ‘Title’ under the ‘Properties’ menu.